 Fans of Spaced, will immediately recognise Wright’s unique directorial style in Shaun of the Dead, with lots of quick cuts to move the scenes forward in a speedy and waste-less fashion.
 As with all their works, there are nods and knowing glances to pop culture, television and movies throughout, including cameos from most of the Spaced regulars.
 The comedy is sharp, witty and hilarious throughout, with almost no missteps.
 The casting is flawless too, with everyone thoroughly enjoying the roles their given.
 Special attention must be given to Shaun’s mum, Barbara (Penelope Wilton) who is the encapsulation of a nice middle-class mother.

-The strength of Shaun of the Dead is with the bromance at its heart between Ed and Shawn (“Thanks babes”).
+The strength of Shaun of the Dead is with the bromance at its heart between Ed and Shawn (Thanks babes).
 So utterly convincing is their relationship that you can’t help but think this is a fairly, if exaggerated, accurate representation of what they’re like in real life.
 It’s so good, that the romance between Shaun and Liz is forced to take a back-seat, even though it is the relationship around which the film is based.

-The punch-lines in Shaun of the Dead are memorable and endlessly quotable, especially the “Kill the Queen” jukebox/pool-cue fight scene.
+The punch-lines in Shaun of the Dead are memorable and endlessly quotable, especially the Kill the Queen jukebox/pool-cue fight scene.
 The characters are hilarious and loveable, and hit the small number of dramatic scenes that are required with gusto and real feeling.
-Many have tried to imitate this style since, including the various members of the cast, but nothing has reached the giddy heights laid down by the original and the best.
-So how’s that for a slice of fried gold?